parkplatz-transform/parkplatztransform-api/readme.md

 ```
 To start the database and web server

+The web server will be available on localhost:8023

 #### Deployment

 The application is currently deployed on Heroku and depends on the following third party services: